 The following tables detail the Group's remaining contractual maturity for its non-derivative financial liabilities.
+The contractual maturity is based on the earliest date on which the group may be required to pay.
 The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group can be required to pay.